 1. Officers and their election:

-The (“Officers”) of this Organization shall be: President, Executive Vice President, (2) Two Vice-Presidents, Treasurer, Assistant Treasurer, and Secretary.
+The (“Officers”) of this Organization shall be: The President, Executive Vice President, (2) Two Vice-Presidents, Treasurer, Assistant Treasurer, and Secretary.
 Each office shall be filled by the person elected.

 Officers of the Organization shall be elected at the last General Meeting of each school year.